 - Changes in mental status, NOS (not otherwise specified)

-- Character trait finding of level of suggestibility
+- Character trait finding of the level of suggestibility

 - Disturbance of consciousness